smlng/pycayennelpp/README.md

 ## Contributing

 Contributing to a free open source software project can take place in many different ways.
-Feel free to open issues and create pull request to help improving this project.
-Pull request have to pass some automatic tests and checks run by Travis-CI before being merged into the master branch.
+Feel free to open issues and create pull requests to help improving this project.
+Each pull request has to pass some automatic tests and checks run by Travis-CI before being merged into the master branch.

 Please take note of the [contributing guidelines](CONTRIBUTING.md) and the